Is your brand at risk of trademark infringement claims?

 1. Look beyond Companies House

-Don’t assume that Companies House registration protects your trading name.
-Thousands of Registered names on Companies House actually infringe third party trademark owners.
+Don't assume that Companies House registration protects your trading name.
+Thousands of registered names on Companies House actually infringe third-party trademark owners.

-Business owners and Directors should always undertake searches on the Trademark and Design Registers before applying to Companies House.
+How to protect yourself: Business owners and directors should always undertake searches on the trademark registers before applying to Companies House.

 2. Understand how trademark applications work